ananyakharbanda/10in10/ibkr_alpha_tracker/README.md

 - **Persistent trade ledger** — accumulates every trade ever seen, so history survives IBKR's 365-day Flex window limit.
 - **Editable benchmarks** — assign benchmarks to tickers from the UI, no code changes.
+- **Loud failures** — unmatched ("orphan") sells surface as a warning banner instead of silently understating performance.

 ## How it works